Adam Berdichevsky at the 2024 Paris Olympics waving the Israeli flag on the court after a game. Credit: Lilach Weiss Rosenberg

 Although Adam lost his ranking and lost months of competing which is imperative in the world of professional tennis, he made it to the 2024 Paris Olympics.
 He was one of the two flag bearers at the opening ceremony.
 Thirty children from his kibbutz were flown to Paris to cheer on Adam at his games.

-Adam and his family finally returned home to Israel in the summer of 2025, and he immediately got back to regular training at the Israel ParaSport Center with his long-time coach, Ofer Sela.
-Adam is currently on his way to Australia to compete in two major tournaments.
+When Adam and his family finally returned to Israel in the summer of 2025, he immediately resumed regular training at the Israel ParaSport Center with his longtime coach, Ofer Sela.
+Today, he is on his way to Australia to compete in two major international tournaments.

 An Interview with Adam, January 8, 2026